HewlettPackard/OpenShift-on-SimpliVity/README.md

 The first two lines should be unchanged.
 You should be familiar with the next 6 lines.

-- `url`: This is the same url of your LDAP server.
+- `url`: This is the same URL of your LDAP server.
 Prefer the `ldaps` protocol (vs `ldap`) to make sure the communications with the LDAP server are encrypted.
 - `ca`: This is the same CA bundle as the one you used when configuring the LDAP identity provider.
 Hence this file should be in `playbooks/roles/ldap/files`.
 - `insecure`: This is set to false because you want to use the LDAP protocol over TLS/SSL (hence the need for a CA Bundle).
 - `bindDN`: This is the LDAP user which will be used to "bind" with the LDAP directory.
 This can be the same as the one you used when configuring the identity provider
 - `bindPassword`:  This is the password for the bindDN user.

 The next block (`groupUIDNameMapping`)  let you explicitly map LDAP group names with OpenShift group names.
 In this example, if the group `CN=ocpadmins,CN-Users,DC=am2,DC=cloudra,DC=local` is found, it will be named `ocpadmins` in OpenShift.

 **Note**: The names are case sensitive.
 Hence `CN=xxx` is not the same as `cn=xxx`  !!!